 I’m a firm believer in the power of poetry and prose, read aloud, to change the rhythm of our interactions with the children we teach, as well as the kids we live with.
 Good writing comes with its own built-in rhythm, and it just doesn’t work if you rush it.
 If you’re looking for a way to bring some of that holiday spirit into your world, and you’re not quite sure where to start, then look up some of these great resources.
 Take a few moments – heck, take a few hours! – and open up a classic holiday poem, or a short story.

 Whether you’re sharing with little children who want you to repeat the funniest lines over and over again, or with older kids who can take turns being the ‘storyteller’, reading portions out loud, you’ll find your day has slowed down, and some of the magic of the holidays has come alive.

 Last week I had the opportunity to speak with children’s author and poet Janet Wong about her writing, her books, and her current projects, including her new eBook project with Sylvia Vardell, the Poetry Tag Time series.
 The third book in the series, Gift Tag, is out just in time for the holidays, and is already one of the best-selling children’s poetry eBooks on Amazon.com.

-Beginning October 1 and continuing throughout the month, right up until Halloween, I will be posting a funny spooky poem or funny monster poemevery day on Facebook, Google Plus, and Twitter.
+Beginning December 1 and continuing throughout the month, right up until New Year’s Day, I will be posting a funny holiday poem or funny winter poemevery day on Facebook, Google Plus, and Twitter.
 Follow me now to read them all!
 Click on the Facebook or Google Plus logo on the left or the Twitter logo on the right to follow.

 NOTE: You don’t need an account to follow along and read the poems.
 Even without an account, you can still view the Twitter feed and link to the poems.
 Just click on the Twitter link on the right to see my tweets, which will have links to the poems.